BebeSparkelSparkel/designing-a-language-for-formal-verification/series/00-introduction.md

-# DRAFT

 # Designing a Language for Formal Verification: Introduction and Purpose

 ## The Problem with Current Approaches

 Programming language design has long been dominated by type systems.
 From C's primitive types to Haskell's algebraic data types to Idris's dependent types, the evolution has focused on increasingly sophisticated ways to constrain programs at compile time.
 Yet despite these advances, bugs persist.
 Security vulnerabilities multiply.
-And formal verification—the holy grail of software correctness—remains largely inaccessible to everyday developers.
+And formal verification—the holy grail of software correctness—remains largely inaccessible.

 Why?
 Because **types are merely poor implementations of proofs**.

 Consider TypeScript, a language created by a team of hundreds, spamming nearly a million lines of code across thousands of files.
 Its type system is powerful but ultimately limited by its fundamental design: types serve as proxies for properties we actually care about.
 They hint at behavior without directly expressing or verifying it.
 Even the most advanced dependent type systems struggle to bridge this gap between what we can type and what we need to prove.

-## A New Foundation: Burning It Down
+## A New Hope

 This series explores a radical premise: What if we built programming languages around propositions and their proofs instead of types?

 Rather than starting with syntax or even with a type system, I propose returning to first principles.
 The foundation of a verification-oriented language should begin with the core elements of logical reasoning, which will be explored in detail in subsequent articles.

 This is not merely academic.
-By reimagining language design from the ground up, we might create systems where verification isn't a burdensome afterthought but the natural way to program.
+By re-imagining language design from the ground up, we might create systems where verification isn't a burdensome afterthought but the natural way to program.

-## Beyond Coq and Agda: A Different Path
+## Beyond What Is: A Different Path

 Existing verification systems like Coq and Agda offer powerful capabilities but follow divergent philosophies.
 Coq emphasizes tactics and proofs but maintains a separation between program construction and verification.
 Agda unifies proofs and programs through dependent types but often sacrifices flexibility for correctness guarantees.